Andrei A. Buckareff

 John Templeton Foundation project grant (JTF grant #20308, Award: $54,950) with Yujin Nagasawa (University of Birmingham, U.K.) for a project on “Exploring Alternative Concepts of God,” a workshop, personal research, and an edited volume, January 2011-February 2014

-National Endowment for the Humanities Summer Seminar Grant to attend NEH Seminar on Metaphysics and Mind, Washington University at St. Louis (Director: John Heil), summer 2009
+National Endowment for the Humanities Summer Seminar for College and University Teachers Grant to attend NEH Seminar on Metaphysics and Mind, Washington University in Saint Louis, six weeks of summer 2009 (Director: John Heil)